Complete Guide to Making Homemade Yogurt (without a Yogurt Maker)

 Yogurt Starter Options

-When making homemade yogurt you have three starter options, all of which have pros and cons.
+When making homemade yogurt you have three starter options, all of which have pros and cons that are covered below.

 Store-Bought Yogurt